React Components to Blocks

 };

-: the list of Editor metadata configuration.
+represents Block Editor metadata configuration data.
 This consists of two attributes that we want to specify: the type of control to use and the location within the editor.
-For example, by usinglocation: "inspector",
+For example, by using location: "inspector",

 .